Myths or Facts? Understand The Facts Behind NorthWestern’s Rate Review

 Myth:

-NorthWestern Energy’s residential customers’ interests are not represented in rate reviews.
+NorthWestern Energy’s residential customers’ interests were not represented in rate reviews.

 Fact: